AF-1/sobras/lms-nowplaying_screen_with_ratings/SB Touch/README.md

 <br><br>
 **Disable SSH** on your device if no longer needed.
 <br><br><br><br><br>
 **Disclaimer:** Modifying the NowPlaying applet and the WQVGAsmall skin applet works for me.
 But *I don't take any responsibility* if you mess up your Now Playing screen in the process.
-If you forgot to back up the original files before modifying them and it didn't work out you can always reset the firmware (restore factory settings).
+If you forgot to back up the original files before modifying them and it didn't work out, you can always reset the firmware (restore factory settings).